encode/django-rest-framework/docs/api-guide/permissions.md

 Also note that the generic views will only check the object-level permissions for views that retrieve a single model instance.
 If you require object-level filtering of list views, you'll need to filter the queryset separately.
 See the [filtering documentation][filtering] for more details.

+---

+# Third party packages

+The following third party packages are also available.

+## DRF Any Permissions

+The [DRF Any Permissions][drf-any-permissions] packages provides a different permission behavior in contrast to the REST framework.
+Only one of the given permissions have to be true in order to get access to the view.

 [cite]: https://developer.apple.com/library/mac/#documentation/security/Conceptual/AuthenticationAndAuthorizationGuide/Authorization/Authorization.html
 [authentication]: authentication.md
 [throttling]: throttling.md